GLASS

 2

-Gently wipe the surface using a clean Swedish cloth.
+Gently wipe the surface with a Swedish cloth.

 3